HARDWOOD FLOORING FOR NJ

 Objection: Engineered wood floors can’t be sanded and refinished.

-Answer: most quality, engineered wood flooring, comes with around a 25 year finish warranty, the same as most pre-finished solid wood floors.
+Answer: Most quality, engineered wood flooring, comes with around a 25 year finish warranty, the same as most pre-finished solid wood floors.
 You will probably want to change the style of your floor long before you would wear it out.
+In addition, if you bought a style that had a distressed look or hand scraped texture, sanding and refinishing would remove that look or texture.

 Will there be moisture in the room?